mjteo95/GEO1003-Shared_Notes/README.md

 │   ├── chapters/       # Folder with the notes
 │   ├── images/         # Folder with the images
-│   ├── pdf/            # Folder with the notes exported as PDF │   ├── bash/           # Folder with the scripts to generate the notes │   ├── index.md        # Main page of the notes for the website version │   ├── metadata.yaml   # Metadata of the notes
+│   ├── pdf/            # Folder with the notes exported as PDF │   ├── index.md        # Main page of the notes for the website version │   ├── metadata.yaml   # Metadata of the notes
 │   └── notes.txt       # Table of contents of the notes